pantheon-systems/solr-power/readme.txt

     add_filter( 'solr_scheme', function(){ return 'http'; });
     define( 'SOLR_PATH', '/solr/wordpress/' );

+** Note for Lando users **

+If you are using lando for development, the MU plugin is not needed.
+Lando auto configures everything for your local environment to connect to the docker index it maintains and if you overrite the ENV variables it will mess with that configuration.

 == Development ==

 This plugin is under active development on GitHub: